matt-sd-watson/spora/docs/2-INPUTS.md

 ```
 where each line can be replaced with the specific FASTA sample header.
 Note that the > portion of the FASTA header should NOT be included in the list of names. \
     • ```--reference```: The .gb file used for the alignment step with MAFFT.
 An example of a compatible COVID-19 reference file can be found in /data/reference/, named **ncov_reference.gb** \
-    • ```--master_fasta```: The master FASTA file containing all PHO sequences, from which outbreaker will subset based on input focal and (optional) background lists.
+    • ```--master_fasta```: The master FASTA file containing all PHO sequences, from which spora will subset based on input focal and (optional) background lists.

 Note: that the master_fasta input is required ONLY if either focal_sequences or background_sequences are passed as sample name lists (.txt files).
-If both are passed as multi-FASTA files (files with an extension of .fa or .fasta), then outbreaker will not require this file to execute.
+If both are passed as multi-FASTA files (files with an extension of .fa or .fasta), then spora will not require this file to execute.
 See below for background sequences, as the same formats apply to that input.

 ## Optional input formats
-The following inputs are purely optional, but may augment the types of analysis that can be conducted using outbreaker: \
+The following inputs are purely optional, but may augment the types of analysis that can be conducted using spora: \
     • ```--background_sequences```: The desired collection of context sequences that the user can use to analyze the focal sequences.
 The format of this input should follow the same rules as focal_sequences (above). \

 ## Sample head renaming

 It is common to rename a sample COVID-19 sequence with a different alias for privacy purposes, especially if the outbreak analysis is to be shared with external collaborators. \
-outbreaker is designed to facilitate the renaming of FASTA headers to accommodate privacy guidelines and/or to use different label aliases for the outbreak.
+spora is designed to facilitate the renaming of FASTA headers to accommodate privacy guidelines and/or to use different label aliases for the outbreak.
 This feature can be toggled on using ```--rename```.
 There are two different renaming possibilities for user when ```--rename``` is enabled: \
-    • **Option 1**: outbreaker will use the run prefix supplied at runtime to create new alias for each sample.
+    • **Option 1**: spora will use the run prefix supplied at runtime to create new alias for each sample.
 In an example, for a run with 10 samples with run prefix "apartment_can", The new sample names will range from apartment_can_1 to apartment_can_10.
 A CSV matching the original and newly generated names will be added to the output directory. \
     • **Option 2**: A CSV file of FASTA labels can be supplied using --names_csv.
 This allows for custom labels for specific samples.
 Note that not all samples need to have a new name in this CSV.
-If a sample does not have a coresponding new name, it is left as is as of outbreaker v0.6.4.
+If a sample does not have a coresponding new name, it is left as is as of spora v0.6.4.
 The format of this CSV should be as follows:
 ```
 original_name     new_name